-You can modify the transaction behavior for an EXECUTE and EXECUTE IMMEDIATE statement by:
+You can modify the transaction behavior for an execute and execute IMMEDIATE statement by:

-- Enabling a user to enter a SET TRANSACTION statement into a host variable. - Executing the SET TRANSACTION statement before the EXECUTE OF EXECUTE IMMEDIATE whose transaction context should be modified.
+- Enabling a user to enter a SET TRANSACTION statement into a host variable. - Executing the set transaction statement before the execute or execute immediate whose transaction context should be modified.

-In this context, a SET TRANSACTION statement changes the behavior of the next named or default transaction until another SET TRANSACTION occurs.
+In this context, a set transaction statement changes the behavior of the next named or default transaction until another set transaction occurs.